frandiox/vite-ssr/README.md

 Start a new SSR project right away using Vue, filesystem routes, page layouts, icons auto-import and more with [Vitesse SSR template](https://github.com/frandiox/vitesse-ssr-template).
 See [live demo](https://vitesse-ssr.vercel.app/).

-Vite SSR can be deployed to any Node.js environment, including serverless platforms like Vercel or Netlify.
+Vite SSR can be deployed to any Node.js or browser-like environment, including serverless platforms like Vercel, Netlify, or even Cloudflare Workers.
 It can create pages dynamically from a cloud function and cache the result at the edge network for subsequent requests, effectively behaving as statically generated pages with no cost.

-See [Vitedge](https://github.com/frandiox/vitedge) for SSR in Cloudflare Workers.
+See [Vitedge](https://github.com/frandiox/vitedge) for a more opinionated and fullstack setup.

 ## Installation